 One Month Review: Cost

-$299 per year grants you access to all courses on the One Month platform.
+$299 per year gives you access to all courses on the One Month platform.

 What we didn’t like about OneMonth.com

-We did notice a discrepancy in Week 3 involving the Dark Sky API.
+We did notice a discrepancy in Week 3 involving an API.
 The instructions were to get signed up with the Dark Sky API.

 However, upon further research, Dark Sky is no longer accepting sign ups.

 Is One Month Review Worth It?
 Conclusion